ozyurtf/cpu-scheduler/README.md

 When the processes are created, their dynamic priorities are assigned within the range of static priority depending on their importances.

-If the process consumes too much CPU time, or if a process with higher priority arrives, it might be preempted, in other words, its execution stops to give the CPU to another process.
-In those cases, the dynamic priority of this process is decreased by 1.
-The reason is to prevent the processes to be executed for a very long time and ensure fairness.
-And if the dynamic priority reaches to 0 and if the process is preempted again, the dynamic priority is reset to the static priority.
+If the process **consumes too much CPU time**, or if a **process with higher priority arrives**, it might be **preempted**, in other words, its execution stops to give the CPU to another process.
+In those cases, **the dynamic priority of this process is decreased by 1**.
+The reason is to **prevent the processes to be executed for a very long time and ensure fairness**.
+And **if the dynamic priority reaches to 0 and if the process is preempted again**, the **dynamic priority is reset to the static priority**.

-If a process performs an IO operation, it is preempted as well but once IO operation is done, it is put into a higher priority queue instead of lower one because IO operations, especially if they are done frequently, are a strong signal that the process is interactive.
-Since interactive processes often directly impact user experience (keyboard input, clicks, UI updates), they should usually have higher priority to prevent the users to experience delays. **So, it is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks**
+If **a process performs an IO operation**, it is **preempted as well** but **once IO operation is done**, it is **put into a higher priority queue instead of lower one because IO operations, especially if they are done frequently, are a strong signal that the process is interactive**.
+Since **interactive processes often directly impact user** experience (keyboard input, clicks, UI updates), they should usually have **higher priority** to prevent the users to experience delays. **So, it is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks**

 ## Lottery Scheduling

-Lottery Scheduler is a mechanism that assigns some something like integer variable to the processes/threads and increases this variable by 1 in certain conditions.
+Lottery Scheduler is a mechanism that assigns something like integer variable to the processes/threads and increases this variable by 1 in certain conditions.
 If we see these variables as tickets in a bowl, and the person who picks these tickets from the bowl as scheduler, it is obvious that the higher number of tickets a process has, the more likely it is picked up by the scheduler.
 And once the process is picked by the scheduler, it is executed by the CPU.

 Imagine that there are two processes: process A and process B and let's assume that the integer value (the number of tickets) is 50 for both of them.
 If we pick process from the queue first time randomly, we will get process A with 50% probability and process B with 50% probability.